About Dr. Cohen

 Along the way, my personal experiences have served as a guide.
-The healing journeys of my five pregnancies, the birth of each of my children and the postpartum adjustments left me unsatisfied with the solutions I had learned during my training as an allopathic physician.
+The healing journeys of my five pregnancies, the birth of each of my biological children and the postpartum adjustments left me unsatisfied with the solutions I had learned during my training as an allopathic physician.
 I visited several trusted colleagues, all of whom could only suggest surgery or medicine for the symptoms I was experiencing.
 I knew that there was another way.
 I trusted in my body’s ability to heal itself and return to a healthy balance.
 Using the integrative healing techniques of Holistic Pelvic Care and Maya Abdominal Therapy, I strengthened my own body and took charge of my own health.
 I am now confident that the answer is not more medicine or surgery but rather learning to listen to our bodies and heal ourselves.
 Combining this knowledge with my background as a medical doctor allows me to help the women who come to my practice in a deeply fulfilling way.